-Repossessed collateral Repossessed collateral represents real estate accepted by the Bank in exchange for its liabilities on impaired loans.
-These assets have been initially recognised at fair value and subsequently measured at the lower of fair value less cost to dispose or the carrying value.
+Repossessed collateral.
+Repossessed collateral comprises real estate pledged as collateral, accepted by the Bank in exchange for its liabilities on credit-impaired loans.
+These assets have been initially measured at fair value and subsequently measured at the lower of fair value less cost to sell and the carrying value.
 The Bank's policy is to sell these assets as soon as it is practicable.

-When measuring the fair values as at 31 December 2021, management used the market approach, which is based on an analysis of the prices of the latest comparable sales of similar properties, and the income approach.
+When measuring the fair values as at 31 December 2022, management used the market approach, which is based on an analysis of prices of the latest comparable sales of similar properties, and the income approach.
 The following assumptions were used in applying the income approach:

-- Cash flows were estimated taking into account market rental rates and occupancy rates. - The present value of cash flows was determined using the discount rate of 17.50%.
+- Cash flows were estimated taking into account market rental rates and occupancy rates. - The present value of cash flows was determined using the discount rate of 15.9%